 - Are there any specific exercise guidelines to follow?

 Research has shown that about fifty percent (50%) of the people who begin an exercise program drop out within a year.
 To ensure this does not happen to you, what you need is to find an exercise program that you find enjoying and can consistently adhere to in the long run.

-Be consistent – To see the results and reap the health benefits from the exercise, you will have to do it on a regular preferably daily basis unless your joint condition (i.e. pain, swelling, inflammation) does not permit then you would need to take a break but with a desire to continue at other time once you are fit.
+Be consistent – To see the results and reap the health benefits of the exercise, you will have to do it on a regular preferably daily basis unless your joint condition (i.e. pain, swelling, inflammation) does not permit then you would need to take a break but with a desire to continue at other time once you are fit.

 Build up gradually – Start small and set realistic and attainable goals to get you moving.
 A three 10-minute exercise is as good as a non-stop thirty-minute workout.
 Also, if performing an exercise that needs 10 repetitions is too taxing to your joints, you may reduce the number of repetitions.
 Remember, too much exercise at the beginning may worsen your joint condition.
-Research has shown that a good exercise program should be one that start at a low intensity and gradually builds up as your body permits.
+Research has shown that a good exercise program should be one that starts at a low intensity and gradually builds up as your body permits.

-Pick the right time – Studies have shown that if you pick the right time to exercise, you will enjoy more and much immerse in the activities.
+Pick the right time – Studies have shown that if you pick the right time to exercise, you will enjoy more and much immersed in the activities.
 Therefore, choose a time when your symptoms are least distressing, i.e. when joint pain and stiffness are at a minimum, or when you are not too tired.
-For example, if you are most stiff when you wake up, don’t force yourself exercise then or if you are too tired in the evening, you may exercise the next morning.
+For example, if you are most stiff when you wake up, don’t force yourself to exercise then or if you are too tired in the evening, you may choose to exercise the next morning.
 It is all your preference, nothing is carved in stone!